MegaPiggy/LethalSDK/README.md

 - [Unity Hub](https://unity.com/download)

 How to install :
-(I'll made a tutorial)
+(I'll made a video tutorial)
 - Install both Unity and Unity Hub.
 - In Installs tab in Unity Hub, locate the Editor executable in the Unity installation directory.
 - Extract the SDK anywhere.

 How to use :
-(I'll made a tutorial)
+(I'll made a video tutorial)
-- Open the "LethalSDK_Project" folder though the Unity Hub or directly in an Unity Editor and wait for booting.
-(First run will be longer)
+- Open the "LethalSDK_Project" as a project though the Unity Hub
-- When the project is opened in Unity, go in the Mods folder in Unity and copy - paste the TemplateMod folder.
+- Go in the Mods folder and duplicate the TemplateMod folder.
-- You must rename this new folder as the name of your mod.
+- Raneme it as the name of your new mod.
 - Open this folder and click on the ModManifest file, change informations about your mod.
   WARNING : the Mod Name and the Mod Folder must be same !
 - You can follow how the TemplateMod is made to make your own stuff.
+- On every file in your mod folder, you must change the Asset Bundle name, can be found on the bottom of the Inspector when clicking on a file, change it from "templatemod" to the name of your mod.
+  WARNING : Leave it's subname as None.
+  WARNING : Don't forget any file in your mod, they all must use the Asset Bundle name of your mod.
+- When your mod is finished, click on the LethalSDK tab in the top of Unity, then click on AssetBundle Builder, and finally click on Build AssetBundles.
+(The first building will be longer)
+- When built, you can find your Asset Bundle in the folder you set, this Asset Bundle must be placed in the "Lethal Company\BepInEx\plugins\LethalExpansion\Modules\" to be loaded.
+  WARNING : Of course, all players must have the same mods in order to join the same lobby.